athi1708/churn-prediction/README.md

 Production-grade customer churn prediction system built on the Telco dataset.
 XGBoost + SMOTE + SHAP + FastAPI + a dark-themed SaaS dashboard.

+**Overview**
+Churn Intelligence is a full-stack ML application that predicts whether a telecom customer will churn, explains why using SHAP values, and surfaces actionable retention strategies — all through a dark-themed, production-quality dashboard.
+This project goes beyond a Jupyter notebook.
+It demonstrates:

+Real preprocessing pipelines shared between training and inference Calibrated decision thresholds (not the default 0.5) Business-context insight generation (not generic "feature increases risk") Structured FastAPI with routers, services, Pydantic v2 validation, and monitoring A SaaS-grade frontend with risk tiers, confidence cards, and ROI estimation
 ## Project Structure

 ```